Eleen-228/Eleen_Portfolio.io/README.md

 ## Purpose

 A page to showcase myself.
-This page consists my about, skills, projects, and contact sections.
+This page consists of my skills, projects, and contact sections.